tushar-sharma/tushar-sharma.github.io/_posts/2024-12-13-review-book-how-to-change-your-mind.md

 In 1620, Roman Catholic Church declared use of plants for divination was `act of superstition condemned as opposed to the purity and integrity of our Holy Catholic Faith`.

 What's the difference between psilocybin and psilocin compound?
 Are both compound found in magic mashroom?
+Psiolocybin breaks down into Psilocin.
+Psilocin is what causes psychedelic effects.
+It's structure is similar to serotonin, a neuro transmitter.